Quantization of restricted Lagrangian subvarieties in positive characteristic: Geometry of restricted Lagrangian subvarieties

 on $\OO_h$, there is an isomorphism of restricted Poisson algebras $\OO_h/h\OO_h \cong \OO_X$. \end{definition} The center of a Frobenius-constant quantization is isomorphic via $s$ to $\OO_{X'}\series{h}$ \cite[Lemma 1.10]{bk}.

-The local model for a Frobenius-constant quantization of a symplectic variety of dimension $2n$ is the reduced Weyl algebra $A_h$ in $2n$ variables, defined as follows: it is the $k\series{h}$-aglebra with generators $x_1,\ldots, x_n$ and $y_1,\ldots, y_n$ and relations
+The local model for a Frobenius-constant quantization of a symplectic variety of dimension $2n$ is the reduced Weyl algebra $A_h$ in $2n$ variables, defined as follows: it is the $k\series{h}$-algebra with generators $x_1,\ldots, x_n$ and $y_1,\ldots, y_n$ and relations

 for all $i$ and $j$.
 The restricted Weyl algebra is the unique Frobenius-constant quantization of the Frobenius neighborhood

 with restricted structure given by the 1-form

 Bezrukavnikov and Kaledin showed that a restricted symplectic variety is locally isomorphic to $(\Spec A_0,\eta)\times X'$ in the fpqc topology on $X'$, and that every Frobenius-constant quantization is in the same sense locally isomorphic to $A_h$ \cite[Theorem 3.4]{bk}.
 That is a positive-characteristic version of Darboux's theorem.